 Example: In the example below, users are invited to create a logo.
 The text is written in second person (‘you’ form), directly addressing the user, just as you would in a regular conversation.
 Also notice the lighthearted copy on the CTA (call-to-action), saying ‘Let’s Go.’

 As opposed to writing a blog post or other types of long-form content, microcopy should be short and simple.
 It should clearly convey your message using as few words as possible, while taking note not to sound too formal or rigid.

-By getting to know your users, you can understand the kind of language they use.
+By getting to know different user personas, you can understand the kind of language they use.
 Opt for straightforward, everyday words that they will be familiar with.
 For example, instead of referring to your ‘eCommerce website’, consider making it sound more approachable by calling it your ‘online store.’

 Example: Notice how the lightbox popup below warns the user in a clear and succinct manner.
 There’s a header that states the message in just two simple words, plus a brief explanation below and labeled buttons that leave no room for confusion.

 One of the main goals of microcopy is to guide users through your product, which goes hand-in-hand with good UX website design outline clear user journeys.
 Any piece of text, from the copy on your 404 page to your website menu’s labels, should help users progress through your website structure.
 This focus on will greatly improve your website navigation.